You’re planning a trip to Germany. What should you pack?!

 Remember, if you’re traveling by public transportation you’ll need to take your luggage everywhere you go…that means up and down flights of stairs, on, off, and in the train, over cobblestone streets, over curbs, on and off busses, and up and down hotel stairs.

-All of that is SO much easier with a small amount of luggage!
+All of that is SO much easier with a small amount of luggage.

 In the photo above you’ll see my carry-on size spinner suitcase and a backpack.
 That’s what I took on a 2 1/2 week solo trip to Germany in December a few years ago.
+It’s also what I’ve taken on all of my trips since 2019, including several months traveling around Europe.

-1. Eagle Creek Women’s Travel Backpack
+1. Travel Backpack

-2. Eagle Creek Carry-on Suitcase
+2. Spinner Carry-on Suitcase

-Luggage: Daypacks, Purses & Wallet
+Luggage: Day bags, Purses & Wallet

 In addition to my main suitcase (or travel backpack) I bring a day bag, purse, and wallet.

-I often use this daypack in conjunction with my carry-on suitcase.
+For many years I used an older version of this daypack as my personal item in conjunction with my carry-on suitcase.
 I love the size – big enough but not too big – and it’s comfortable, even when stuffed full or when I’m carrying heavy items.
-I’ve even used this as my main backpack on a 3-week trip to Europe!
+I’ve even used this as my main backpack on a 3-week trip to Europe.
+There are several pockets that make packing and staying organized easy, and I love the mesh pocket on the front for stowing things when I need my hands free (sunglasses, train ticket, lightweight jacket, etc).

 3. Travel Purse / Day Bag

 I have several travel purses, bags, and clutches that I choose from when packing for a trip (I use them at home, as well).
 When I travel, I just choose one from my collection that will meet my needs on that particular trip.
 I generally choose purses and day bags that pack flat so I can take a couple options with me.
-Sometimes you want a large bag and sometimes you want a small purse!
-Check out my guide to finding the perfect travel purse.
+My favorite cross-body bag is the teal one in the above photo.
+I hope it never breaks because they don’t make that size anymore!
+They do make a smaller crossbody, though, and that one even has a nice safety feature on the zipper.

-4. Travel Wallet
+5. Travel Wallet

 I have a few different travel wallets that I use, depending on the type and length of my trip.
 One of my favorites is very similar to this one.
 The zipper makes it more secure and I like the option to use it as a clutch.
+More recently I decided to get something very small and lightweight liked this one the best.

-5. Travel Lock For My Backpack
+6. Travel Lock For My Backpack

 I always bring a small, lightweight but durable TSA-approved travel lock for my suitcase or backpack.
 I mostly use it on days when I’m in transit and can’t always keep my luggage near me.
 It’s nice to have for peace of mind.
+Update: since my spinner suitcase has a built-in lock, I don’t bring an extra lock anymore.

 Packing & Organization